Could you do it? Duncan Busby investigates.

 Turning professional is the dream of many archers; being able to do what you love day in and day out whilst earning a good living seems like the perfect job.

 Historically archery has not been seen as a professional sport; but more and more archers are now able to earn a good living from tournament successes.
-For compound archers, the bulk of professional earnings usually comes in one way or another from North America, where the major manufacturers are based and most of the big money tournaments take place.
+Recurve archers have things a little different, but for compound archers, the bulk of professional earnings usually comes in one way or another from North America, where the major manufacturers are based and most of the big money tournaments take place.

 Prize money, sponsorship deals and TV and advertising appearances can generate earnings – in a handful of instances – of over one million dollars.
 Most earnings are a lot more modest, and many of the people at the top might earn money from a variety of sources in the archery industry.
 But how do you make that leap from amateur hobbyist to full time archer?